 Museum of Nonconformist Art.
 St. Petersburg (RU).
 2016

 Walking into Forgetting is a performance lecture experiment in which my text 'Forgetting as Activism' is presented in tandem with a reading and retelling of Plato's Allegory of the Cave.

 The piece begins with a performer in the role of the lecturer, embodied split in two forms - the physical or actual (lying on the ground at the museum entrance) and the virtual (video image projection at the lecture site).
-The lecture begins with an image and text presentation of 'Forgetting as Activism' at the site, followed by an audio reading of Plato's Cave that begins without any introduction, and with all revealing signifiers removed from the text.
-The lecture site becomes a living metaphor for Plato's cave, its imaginary structures and laws, the social condition, and the essential dilemma of freedom.
-The performer on the screen collapses and disappears.
+The lecture begins with an image and text presentation of ‘Forgetting as Activism’ at the site, followed by an audio reading of Plato’s Allegory of the Cave that is projected into the space, with all revealing signifiers removed from the text.
+The lecture site becomes a living metaphor for the illusions of Plato’s cave, its imaginary structures and laws, social reality, and the essential dilemma of freedom.
+The performer in the image collapses and disappears.
 There is a technical glitch.
 Audience are left uncertain as to what is going on, while the audio projection continues, as if to suggest to them that the piece is not yet over.
-The physical counterpart of the virtual performer slowly crawls from the museum entrance into the lecture site, on her back, with her eyes closed.
-Together with performers who are anonymous among the audience (and gradually join her at a specific climax), she deconstructs the symbolic and actual structures of the site, exploring a new understanding of community with the audience through this process.
+The physical counterpart of the virtual performer slowly crawls from the museum entrance into the lecture site, on her back, with eyes closed.
+Together with invisible performers who are anonymous among the audience, she de- and re-constructs the symbolic and actual structures of the site.
 The performers activate the site, moving through it, over it, under it, into and beneath the chairs, knocking them down, rearranging them with and without people seated on them.
 Using the body and not words, they subvert common modes of meaning production—violence into love, falling into floating, destruction into creation, chaos into harmony, power into vulnerability, bodies seem to touch and collide but do not.

 Performers: Vitaly Kim, Alena Chiklina, Katarina Maran